greekaway/Greekaway/docs/live-data.md

 - The assistant UI (`public/js/assistant.js`) talks to server endpoints `/api/assistant` and `/api/assistant/stream`.
 - On the server (`server.js`), incoming messages are lightly analyzed:
   - If the text mentions a known destination (from `public/data/tripindex.json`) or contains weather keywords, the server fetches live weather.
+  - If no known destination is detected, the server now tries a lightweight geocoding fallback that extracts a likely place name from the message (e.g. «σε Αράχοβα», "weather in Delphi") and geocodes it via Open‑Meteo’s geocoding API.
   - The live data is injected as an extra system message: “Live data context …”.
   - The model (or mock) then composes the final answer and can naturally include the live snippet in the user’s language.
 - All remote calls are cached for 5 minutes.